qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/amperzand.md

 * Y - `yield <x>;` - a return variant for continuations.
 * Z - `<z />` - a syntax end delimiter of the HTML statement.

 And that's about it.
 Default values from code would have to be entered through the DOM.
+I think it's technically sufficient.